 All S corps must file Form 1120S and the corresponding Schedule K-1s regardless of whether they have any income in a given tax year.

 According to the IRS’s Instructions for Form 1120S, “A corporation or other entity must file Form 1120S if (a) it elected to be an S corporation by filing Form 2553, (b) the IRS accepted the election, and (c) the election remains in effect.”

 S corp shareholders who receive a Schedule K-1 must use the information it provides to file their personal income tax return.
 If you receive a Schedule K-1 for any investments you have in partnerships, S corps, etc., you don’t need to submit that information to the IRS because the IRS will already have a corresponding copy on file.

-How to File Schedule K-1 for an S Corp
+How to File a K1 Tax Form for an S Corp

 Your S corporation, or accounting professional, will need to fill out and file a Schedule K-1 (Form 1120S) for each shareholder.

 Schedule K-1 for S corporations has three parts:

 - Part II: Information About the Shareholder